vectordotdev/vector/website/highlights/2020-06-18-remove-custom-dns-resolution.md

 tags: ["type: breaking change"]
 ---

 In Vector 0.10.0, we no longer support custom DNS servers.
-This feature was adding considerable code complexity and we found the feature to be relatively unused based on our survey of users and feedback.
+This feature was adding considerable code complexity and is better handled outside of Vector through tools like [`systemd-resolved`][urls.systemd_resolved].

 In the interest of keeping Vector lean and understandable, as well as improving it's maintainability, we've chosen to remove it.